MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 You could turn the `list` into a `dict`.
 Be careful a few towns share the same name, so you should use a pair of country name and town name.
 Or you should make the key the WOEID.

+The locations are very stable - from 2017 to 2020, the number of the locations and the metadata for each appears unchanged.

 ### Trends place

 Function to get trends at a given location.